yuyatinnefeld/prometheus/PCA/exam-mock.md

 24. What is the agent deployment mode of Prometheus?
 25. Which CLI command is suitable for unit testing Prometheus rules?
 26. Which CLI command is suitable for checking validity of the config files?
+27. How do you define the targets with SD that Prometheus should collect metrics from?

 ### PromQL (28%)